-In July 2005, the Company received an order from the Texas Utility Commission allowing it to implement a competition transition charge (CTC) designed to collect approximately \$596 million over 14 years plus interest at an annual rate of 11.075 percent (CTC Order).
-The CTC Order authorizes the Company to impose a charge on retail electric providers to recover the portion of the true-up balance not covered by the financing order.
-The CTC Order also allows the Company to collect approximately \$24 million of rate case expenses over three years without a return through a separate tariff rider (Rider RCE).
+In July 2005, the Company received an order from the Texas Utility Commission allowing it to implement a CTC designed to collect the remaining \$596 million from the True-Up Order over 14 years plus interest at an annual rate of 11.075% (CTC Order).
+The CTC Order authorized the Company to impose a charge on retail electric providers to recover the portion of the true-up balance not recovered through a financing order.
+The CTC Order also allowed the Company to collect approximately \$24 million of rate case expenses over three years without a return through a separate tariff rider (Rider RCE).
 The Company implemented the CTC and Rider RCE effective September 13, 2005 and began recovering approximately \$620 million.
 Effective September 13, 2005, the return on the CTC portion of the true-up balance is included in the Company's tariff-based revenues.

 Certain parties appealed the CTC Order to a district court in Travis County.
 In May 2006, the district court issued a judgment reversing the CTC Order in three respects.
 First, the court ruled that the Texas Utility Commission had improperly relied on provisions of its rule dealing with the interest rate applicable to CTC amounts.
-The district court reached that conclusion on the grounds that the Texas Supreme Court had previously invalidated that entire section of the rule.
-Second, the district court reversed the Texas Utility Commission's ruling that allows the Company to recover through the Rider RCE the costs (approximately \$5 million) for a panel appointed by the Texas Utility Commission in connection with the valuation of the Company's electric generation assets.
-Finally, the district court accepted the contention of one party that the CTC should not be allocated to retail customers that have switched to new onsite generation.
-The Texas Utility Commission and the Company disagree with the district court's conclusions and, in May 2006, appealed the judgment to the Texas 3rd Court of Appeals, and if required, plan to seek further review from the Texas Supreme Court.
-All briefs in the appeal have been filed.
-Oral arguments were held in December 2006.
-Pending completion of judicial review and any action required by the Texas Utility Commission following a remand from the courts, the CTC remains in effect.
-The 11.075 percent interest rate in question was applicable from the implementation of the CTC Order on September 13, 2005 until August 1, 2006, the effective date of the implementation of a new CTC in compliance with the new rule discussed below.
+The district court reached that conclusion based on its belief that the Texas Supreme Court had previously invalidated that entire section of the rule.
+The 11.075% interest rate in question was applicable from the implementation of the CTC Order on September 13, 2005 until August 1, 2006, the effective date of the implementation of a new CTC in compliance with the new rule discussed below.
+Second, the district court reversed the Texas Utility Commission's ruling that allows the Company to recover through the Rider RCE the costs (approximately \$5 million) for a panel appointed by the Texas Utility Commission in connection with the valuation of electric generation assets.
+Finally, the district court accepted the contention of one party that the CTC should not be allocated to retail customers that have switched to new on-site generation.
+The Texas Utility Commission and the Company disagree with the district court's conclusions and, in May 2006, appealed the judgment to the Texas Third Court of Appeals, and if required, the Company plans to seek further review from the Texas Supreme Court.
+All briefs in the appeal have been filed, and oral arguments were held in December 2006.
 The ultimate outcome of this matter cannot be predicted at this time.
-However, the Company does not expect the disposition of this matter to have a material adverse effect on the Company's financial condition, results of operations or cash flows.
+However, the Company does not expect the disposition of this matter to have a material adverse effect on its financial condition, results of operations or cash flows.

-In June 2006, the Texas Utility Commission adopted the revised rule governing the carrying charges on unrecovered true-up balances as recommended by its staff (Staff).
-The rule, which applies to the Company, reduced the allowed interest rate on the unrecovered CTC balance prospectively from 11.075 percent to a weighted average cost of capital of 8.06 percent.
+In June 2006, the Texas Utility Commission adopted the revised rule governing the carrying charges on unrecovered CTC balances as recommended by its staff (Staff).
+The rule, which applies to the Company, reduced the allowed interest rate on the unrecovered CTC balance prospectively from 11.075% to a weighted average cost of capital of 8.06%.
 The annualized impact on operating income is a reduction of approximately \$18 million per year for the first year with lesser impacts in subsequent years.
-In July 2006, the Company made a compliance filing necessary to implement the rule changes effective August 1, 2006 per the settlement agreement discussed in Note 3(e) below under "Rate Case".
+In July 2006, the Company made a compliance filing necessary to implement the rule changes effective August 1, 2006.